This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-• The remaining Belgian endive can be used in salads, roasted with olive oil and salt or sauteed and served as a side dish.
+Don’t waste the endive: Leftover Belgian endive is great in salads, roasted with olive oil and salt, or sautéed as a simple side dish.

 Nutrition